 Reinforces the touch system of keyboarding placing emphasis on correct techniques with adequate speed and accuracy and producing properly formatted business documents.
 Topics include: reinforcing correct keyboarding technique, building speed and accuracy, formatting business documents, language arts, proofreading, and work area management.
-Pre-requisites: BUSN 1100 or the ability to key 25 gross words a minute on 3-minute timings with no more than 3 errors Co-requisites: All Required COMP 1000 - Introduction to Computers
+Pre-requisites: BUSN 1100 or the ability to key 25 gross words a minute on 3-minute timings with no more than 3 errors COMP 1000 - Introduction to Computers Co-requisites: All Required The ability to key 25 gross words a minute on 3-minute timings with no more than 3 errors COMP 1000 - Introduction to Computers